SUSTAINABILITY

 10.Trends in financial results

-Since the fiscal year ended March 2017, there has been a downward trend in revenue from Monster Strike due to factors such as a decline in active users, and a trend of falling sales and profits has continued into the consolidated financial results for the fiscal year ended March 2020.
-Although we will continue to implement policy that includes measures to raise and maintain the profitability of Monster Strike and new business development in the sports area, if these efforts are not executed in an appropriate and timely manner, or if they do not yield results, it may have an impact on the Group’s business, performance, and financial position.
+Since the fiscal year ended March 2017, there has been a downward trend in revenue from MONSTER STRIKE due to factors such as a decline in active users, and the consolidated financial results have continued to show a decline in both revenue and profit through the fiscal year ended March 2020.
+Although we will continue to implement policies that include measures to raise and maintain the profitability of MONSTER STRIKE and develop our sports and lifestyle businesses, if these efforts are not executed in an appropriate and timely manner, or if they do not yield results, it may have an impact on the Group’s business, performance, and financial position.